CounterpartyXCP/Documentation/Bylaws/Counterparty_Foundation_Bylaws.md

 ##Section 6.11 Chief Scientist:

 The Chief Scientist shall be the lead technical officer of the Corporation.
-The Chief Scientist shall have lead responsibility for maintaining and enhancing the protocol specifications, as well as providing executive level oversight of the maintenance and enhancement of all official software and standards, including (but not limited to) .
+The Chief Scientist shall have lead responsibility for maintaining and enhancing the protocol specifications, as well as providing executive level oversight of the maintenance and enhancement of all official software and standards.

 Beyond the Board’s ability to elect and/or remove the Chief Scientist, any technical design and protocol-level decisions occur from a separate process, outside of the scope of Board control.
 Working with the technical team as a whole, the Chief Scientist shall have executive control over the definition and execution of technical proposal and review processes.

 Any candidate for Chief Scientist must be a member of the Corporation in order to run for election.